Bengali nationalism: Cultural issue

-Pakistan's two wings were isolated by one thousand miles of enemy territory India.
+Pakistan's two wings were isolated by one thousand miles of enemy territory in India.
 This unique geographical position could pose a grave threat to the integrity of the country.
 There was nothing common between two wings with the exception of religion.
 In a word, all the common identity that tie a nation-state, physical bonding, common culture, common language, habits of life was absent in Pakistan.

 Eastern wing was only one-seventh of the total area of the country but its people surpassed the total residents of all other provinces and states of Western wings.
 Western wings residents spoke diverse languages such as Punjabi, Sindhi, Urdu and Pashtun.
 On the other hand, for Eastern wings residents, Bangla was the common language.
 It was also portrait of Bengali nationalism and egotism.
 The political professional in West wings predominantly came from the landlords.
 On the other hand, Eastern wings from professionals like lawyers, teachers and retired government officials.
 The people in the eastern wing were, therefore, more conscious about political matters and well aware of their rights compared to the people in the western wing who had been living in a society dominated by the feudal lords and the tribal chiefs.
 Education was more widespread in the eastern wing and middle class was strong and assertive.
 The politician and Government official from East and West wings had inconsistent ideas and objectives and they could not understand properly each other's problems.
-The Bengali politicians had more secular and democratic outlook which closest to the common peoples’ mood and attitude.
+The Bengali politicians had more secular and democratic outlook which closest to the common peoples' mood and attitude.
 The West Pakistani dominated ruling class considered every demand of East Pakistanis as a conspiracy and a threat to the Islamic belief and reliability of the country.
-Culturally, and possibly mentally, the country was divided long before the 1971.
+Culturally and psychologically at some extent, the country was divided long before 1971.